BenWRees/Research-Papers/README.md

-An overview of SPSA: recent development and applications:	Chen Wang First-order Stochastic Algorithms for Escaping From Saddle Points in Almost Linear Time:	Yi Xu, Rong Jin, Tianbao Yang Optimal and Efficient Designs of Experiments:	Unknown
+An overview of SPSA: recent development and applications:	Chen Wang First-order Stochastic Algorithms for Escaping From Saddle Points in Almost Linear Time:	Yi Xu, Rong Jin, Tianbao Yang Optimal and Efficient Designs of Experiments:	Unknown Clover Action for Blue Gene-Q and Iterative solvers for DWF:	Karthee Sivalingam, Peter Boyle